-The SME peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
-From the recommendations, seven agencies ranked within the "Highly Recommended" rating, and five agencies ranked within the "Recommended" rating; four agencies were ranked within the "Not Recommended" rating.
+The peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
+All of the agencies ranked within the "Recommended" rating.

-Data Scoring
+Data scoring

-The focus for funding was on state-level law enforcement agencies in states with high rates of identified methamphetamine problems, as indicated through the following sources of state-wide data:
+The focus for funding was on state-level law enforcement agencies in states with high rates of identified methamphetamine problems as indicated through the following sources of statewide data: